What is American Studies?

 Christina Heatherton is an Assistant Professor of American Studies at Barnard.
 She is a scholar and historian of anti-racist social movements.
 Her classes challenge students to think independently, work collaboratively, and remain accountable to the communities in which they live and work.
 She is completing her first book, The Color Line and the Class Struggle: The Mexican Revolution, Internationalism, and the American Century (University of California Press, forthcoming).
 With Jordan T. Camp she recently edited Policing the Planet: Why the Policing Crisis Led to Black Lives Matter (Verso Books, 2016).
 Her work appears in places such as American Quarterly, Interface, The Rising Tides of Color: Race, State Violence, and Radical Movements Across the Pacific, edited by Moon-Ho Jung (University of Washington Press, 2014) and will appear in venues such as Feminists Rethink the Neoliberal State: Inequality, Exclusion and Change, edited by Leela Fernandes (New York University Press, forthcoming) and Futures of Black Radicalism, edited by Gaye Theresa Johnson and Alex Lubin (Verso Books, forthcoming).
 She has been featured on national news programs such as Democracy Now!, Against the Grain, and The Real News Network.
 Her writing also appears in popular venues such as Funambulist Magazine, The Washington Spectator, and 032 Magazine.
 With Jordan T. Camp she previously co-edited Freedom Now!
 Struggles for the Human Right to Housing in LA and Beyond (Freedom Now Books, 2012).
 She is the editor of Downtown Blues: A Skid Row Reader (Freedom Now Books, 2011).

-Manu Vimalassery is an Assistant Professor of American Studies, and affiliated faculty with Women’s, Gender & Sexuality Studies at Barnard College, where he has taught since 2014.
-His work centers a critique of political economy and a critique of imperialism, with a particular focus on race and indignity.
-He teaches courses on the Black radical tradition, U.S. imperialism and radical internationalism, Indigenous studies, and liberation.
-He is the author of Empire’s Tracks: Indigenous Peoples, Racial Aliens, and the Transcontinental Railroad (forthcoming, University of California Press).
-With Juliana Hu Pegues and Alyosha Goldstein he co-edited a special issue of Theory & Event, “On Colonial Unknowing,” and with Vivek Bald, Miabi Chatterji, and Sujani Reddy, he co-edited The Sun Never Sets: South Asian Migrants in an Age of U.S. Power (NYU Press, 2013).
-He has held fellowships at the University of Illinois Urbana-Champaign, Harvard University, and Williams College, and has taught at Williams College and Texas Tech University.
+Manu Karuka is an Assistant Professor of American Studies, and affiliated faculty with Women`s, Gender & Sexuality Studies at Barnard College, where he has taught since 2014.
+His work centers a critique of imperialism, with a particular focus on anti-racism and Indigenous decolonization.
+He teaches courses on the political enomony of racism, U.S. and imperialism and radical internationalism, Indegenous critiques of political economy, and liberation.
+He is the author of Empire`s Tracks: Indegenous Nations, Chinese Workers, and the Transcontinental Railroad (University of California Press, 2019).
+With Juliana Hu Pegues, and Alyosha Goldstein he co-edited a special issue of Theory & Event, "On Colonial Unknowing," (Vol. 19, No. 4, 2016) and with Vivek Bald, Miabi Chatterji, and Sujani Reddy, he co-edited The Sun Never Sets: South Asian Miagrants in an Age of U.S. Power (NYU Press, 2013).